|

 a little longer."

-alec responses and he didn't seem to have any.
+and he didn’t seem to have any.

 "We're going to be all right," he promised her.

-"I'll be ok, as long as I'm with you," she answered.
-"I
+“I’ll be ok, as long as I’m with you,” she answered.

-trust you, Doctor."
+“I trust you, Doctor.”

-"I know you do."
-He sat down beside her and took her hand in
+“I know you do.”
+He sat down beside her and took her hand

-ok when we held hands."
+felt ok when we held hands.”

-"You're babbling," Wyn told him.
-"You do that when you're
+“You’re babbling,” Wyn told him.
+“You do that

-know… the Rain Man."
+that film… you know… the Rain Man.”

-miss her," he sighed.
-"I miss her so much."
+“I miss her,” he sighed.
+“I miss her so much.”

 "Would you rather she was the last Human being instead of me?"

 Wyn asked.
-And that question seemed to shake him from his melancholy.
+That question shook him from his melancholy.
+He looked at her

-He looked at her with eyes that were one hundred per cent in the here
+with eyes that were one hundred per cent in the here and now with her

-and now with her instead of some other place with his memories.
+instead of some other place with his memories.

-"No, Wyn, no." he assured her.
-"The past is the past.
-It's
+“No, Wyn, no.” he assured her.
+“The past is the past.

-over.
-You're the present.
-You're here now.
-And… And I'm glad you
+It's over.
+You’re the present.
+You’re here now.
+And…

-are.
+and I’m glad you are.
 I really am.
-Don't ever think otherwise."
+Don’t ever think otherwise.”

 He hugged her tightly.

-She felt warm and soft, as a living body should, but also reassuringly
+She felt warm and soft, as a living body should,

-"Now you're just being a total girl," Wyn told him as the hug
+“Now you’re just being a total girl,” Wyn told him as

-didn't really mind.
-He was the most solid thing in HER universe and she
+and she didn’t really mind.
+He was the most solid thing in HER universe

-was glad he was there.
+and she was glad he was there.

 side.
 Then a man came in who even Wyn realised must be in some position